Duke coach Mike Krzyzewski takes leave to have back surgery

 DURHAM, N.C.
 (AP) — Hall of Fame Duke coach Mike Krzyzewski is stepping away from the team to have lower back surgery.

 The school announced Monday that the procedure is scheduled for Friday, with an anticipated recovery time of four weeks.

-Associate head coach Jeff Capel will take over in Krzyzewski’s absence, starting with a home game Wednesday night against Boston College.
+Krzyzewski will coach Wednesday night’s game against Georgia Tech before handing off to associate head coach Jeff Capel for Saturday’s home game against Boston College.

-Krzyzewski will have a fragment of a herniated disk removed.
+Krzyzewski, 69, will have a fragment of a herniated disk removed at Duke University Hospital.
 The school says Krzyzewski tried several treatment options during the past month before deciding on surgery.

-The winningest men’s coach in Division I history had four surgeries during the offseason to replace his left knee, repair his left ankle and fix a hernia.

 Most Read Stories

-Note: This story has been corrected to show that Krzyzewski, not Capel, will coach Wednesday night’s game, which is against Georgia Tech, not Boston College.